 If Solanke doesn’t turn out to be a success at Bournemouth, the Cherries might want to stop buying players from Liverpool.

 They paid a club-record £15million to sign another young forward from the Reds in Ibe in July 2016, but he has not enjoyed anywhere near as much success at Dean Court as would have been hoped.

 Ibe started the first 11 Premier League games of the season, but Eddie Howe publicly called him out for a lack of consistency in November, and the winger started only twice more after that.

-He had something of a revival in 2017-18, starting 22 games in the Premier League and scoring his first two goals for the club, but the 23-year-old has fallen back out of favour this campaign, making only three league starts.
+He had something of a revival in 2017-18, starting 22 games in the Premier League and scoring his first two goals for the club, but the 23-year-old fell back out of favour in 2018-19, making only nine league starts.